John McCain: Keating Five

-Political Independence
+Political independence

 McCain developed a reputation for independence during the 1990s.
 He took pride in challenging party leadership and establishment forces, becoming difficult to categorize politically.

 As a member of the 1991–1993 Senate Select Committee on POW/MIA Affairs, chaired by fellow Vietnam War veteran and Democrat, John Kerry, McCain investigated the Vietnam War POW/MIA issue, to determine the fate of U.S. service personnel listed as missing in action during the Vietnam War.
 The committee's unanimous report stated there was "no compelling evidence that proves that any American remains alive in captivity in Southeast Asia."
 Helped by McCain's efforts, in 1995 the U.S. normalized diplomatic relations with Vietnam.
-McCain was vilified by some POW/MIA activists who, despite the committee's unanimous report, believed large numbers of Americans were still held against their will in Southeast Asia.
-From January 1993 until his death, McCain was Chairman of the International Republican Institute, an organization partly funded by the U.S. government that supports the emergence of political democracy worldwide.
+McCain was vilified by some POW/MIA activists who, despite the committee's unanimous report, believed many Americans were still held against their will in Southeast Asia.
+From January 1993 until his death, McCain was Chairman of the International Republican Institute, an organization that supports the emergence of political democracy worldwide.

-In 1993 and 1994, McCain voted to confirm President Clinton's nominees Stephen Breyer and Ruth Bader Ginsburg whom he considered to be qualified for the U.S. Supreme Court.
+In 1993 and 1994, McCain voted to confirm President Clinton's nominees to the U.S. Supreme Court, Ruth Bader Ginsburg and Stephen Breyer, whom he considered qualified.
 He later explained that "under our Constitution, it is the president's call to make."
-McCain had also voted to confirm nominees of presidents Ronald Reagan and George H.W.
-Bush, including Robert Bork and Clarence Thomas.
+McCain had also voted to confirm nominees of presidents Ronald Reagan and George H. W. Bush, including Robert Bork and Clarence Thomas.

-Campaign Finance Reform
+Campaign finance reform

 McCain attacked what he saw as the corrupting influence of large political contributions—from corporations, labor unions, other organizations, and wealthy individuals—and he made this his signature issue.
 Starting in 1994, he worked with Democratic Wisconsin Senator Russ Feingold on campaign finance reform; their McCain–Feingold bill attempted to put limits on "soft money".
 The efforts of McCain and Feingold were opposed by some of the moneyed interests targeted, by incumbents in both parties, by those who felt spending limits impinged on free political speech and might be unconstitutional as well, and by those who wanted to counterbalance the power of what they saw as media bias.
 Despite sympathetic coverage in the media, initial versions of the McCain–Feingold Act were filibustered and never came to a vote.

-The term "maverick Republican" became a label frequently applied to McCain, and he also used it himself.
+The term "maverick Republican" was frequently applied to McCain, and he also used it himself.
 In 1993, McCain opposed military operations in Somalia.
 Another target of his was pork barrel spending by Congress, and he actively supported the Line Item Veto Act of 1996, which gave the president power to veto individual spending items but was ruled unconstitutional by the Supreme Court in 1998.